rancher/rke2-docs/docs/install/methods.md

 #### Repositories

-Signed RPMs are published for RKE2 within the `rpm-testing.rancher.io` and `rpm.rancher.io` RPM repositories.
-If you run the https://get.rke2.io script on nodes supporting RPMs, it will use these RPM repos by default, depending on the system: SLES 16 and CentOS 8, 9, and 10 use RPM by default, while SLE Micro and MicroOS default to the tarball method and require passing `INSTALL_RKE2_METHOD=rpm` to the script to install via RPM.
-But you can also install them yourself.
+RKE2 provides signed RPMs in the `rpm.rancher.io` and `rpm-testing.rancher.io` repositories, which you can install manually or via the https://get.rke2.io/ script.
+The script automatically uses RPMs on SLES 16 and CentOS 8, 9, and 10.
+However, SLE Micro and MicroOS default to a tarball installation; to use RPMs on those systems, you must run the script with the `INSTALL_RKE2_METHOD=rpm` flag.

 The RPMs provide `systemd` units for managing `rke2`, but will need to be configured via configuration file before starting the services for the first time.